divaamahajan/URLshortening-distributed-system/README.md

 ## Database Configuration

 The database configuration is handled in the [configs.database](server/config/database.py) module.
+To get a MongoDB Atlas connection string, you can:
-We connect to the MongoDB cluster using native drivers in Python.
+1. Go to the MongoDB Atlas web interface
+2. Find the cluster to connect to
+3. Click the Connect button next to the cluster name
+4. Select the method you're using to connect to MongoDB
+5. Copy the connection string and update `uri` in the [database file](server/config/database.py)

 - We create a database within the cluster and define collections (similar to SQL tables) through our Python server.
 - The connection string obtained from MongoDB Atlas is used in the FastAPI application to connect to the cluster.